YaokunLin/ActuaryProgrammer/deployment/app_engine/DEPLOYMENT.md

 4. Do you want to configure a default Compute Region and Zone?
    * Hit `Y` and then enter
    * Set the zone to `us-west4-a`
+5. Create an environment file (like peerlogic-api-<environment>.env or peerlogic-api-dev.env) and then add it here `gcloud secrets create peerlogic-api-env --data-file=/path/to/your/environment/file`
-5. Uncomment all lines in this file (\*except this one) if running for the first time `./deployment/gcloud_init.bash` and then run it from the root of this repository.
+6. Uncomment all lines in this file (\*except this one) if running for the first time `./deployment/gcloud_deploy.bash` and then run it from the root of this repository.
    * \* Except for this line - At the time of this writing Celery does not work in App Engine Standard because it cannot connect to Redis.
 See [JIRA ticket](https://peerlogictech.atlassian.net/browse/PTECH-1011) for this.)
-6. The resulting Cloud Build trigger will be pointed at the `app-engine` branch so you can see it in action after you `git add` your files and `git commit`, `git push origin app-engine`.
+7. The resulting Cloud Build trigger will be pointed at the `app-engine` branch so you can see it in action after you `git add` your files and `git commit`, `git push origin app-engine`.
-7. Verify your peerlogic-api works in the environment you're using by going to Logging in the console.cloud.google.com and running a couple of GET and POST calls.
+8. Verify your peerlogic-api works in the environment you're using by going to Logging in the console.cloud.google.com and running a couple of GET and POST calls.
-8. You can change the build trigger to point at the branch you want to update from when you've verified everything looks good.
+9. You can change the build trigger to point at the branch you want to update from when you've verified everything looks good.

 ## Troubleshooting Deploys